-Groundnut is one of the best sources of protein.
-It is also very beneficial when it comes to matters of health.
+Groundnuts are some of the best sources of protein.
+They are also very beneficial when it comes to matters of health.

-Groundnut, which is also known as peanut or pignut, contains magnesium; foliate, vitamin E, copper, and arginine: They are believed to lessen the risk of cardiovascular disease.
+Groundnuts, which are also known as peanuts or pignuts, contain magnesium, foliate, vitamin E, copper, and arginine.
+They are believed to lessen the risk of cardiovascular disease.

-And according to recent studies, the skins have an abundant amount of natural antioxidants and a high content of dietary fiber.
+And according to recent studies, groundnut skins have an abundant amount of natural antioxidants and high content dietary fiber.
 This is with regard to the different types, be it light-roasted or dark-roasted.

-Here are some of the mind-blowing health benefits of groundnut
+Here are some of the mind-blowing health benefits of groundnuts:

 Groundnut skins are rich in phenolic compounds, which go to say that they are antioxidant rich.
-Antioxidants, on the hand, help p protect the body from oxidative stress, which occurs in cases of various cancers and diseases.
+Antioxidants are substances that help protect the body from oxidative stress, which occurs in cases of various cancers and diseases.

-As earlier stated, groundnut contains monounsaturated and polyunsaturated fats that keep the heart healthy.
+As earlier stated, groundnuts contain monounsaturated and polyunsaturated fats that keep the heart healthy.

-And this is great for the great for the healthy condition of the heart because a good level, of both monounsaturated and polyunsaturated fats, help to lower blood cholesterol levels as well as reducing the risk of coronary heart diseases.
+And this is great news for the heart because a good level of both monounsaturated and polyunsaturated fats helps to lower blood cholesterol levels, as well as reducing the risk of coronary heart diseases.

 When it comes to the healthiness of our cells, protein is essential.
 And this is because the cells in our body are constantly being replaced and repaired and to ensure that the new cells are healthy, and the damaged ones repaired well, the need for protein cannot be overemphasized.

-Groundnuts have been shown to be an extremely high source of plant protein and medical practitioners have advised that it should be incorporated in the diet for children, vegetarians, and protein deficient people.
+Groundnuts have been shown to be an extremely high source of plant protein and medical practitioners have advised that they should be incorporated in the diet for children, vegetarians, and protein-deficient people.

-4. Groundnut is a rich source of minerals
+4. Groundnuts are a rich source of minerals

-As stated in the introduction, groundnut is a rich source of minerals.
+As stated in the introduction, groundnuts are a rich source of minerals.
 And some of these minerals include magnesium, phosphorus, potassium, zinc, calcium, sodium, etc.

-It is, however, important to note that adequate supply of these minerals ensure a healthy heart as well as minimizing the risk of mineral deficient diseases.
+Our body needs these minerals to function well.
+Adequate supply of these minerals ensures a healthy heart as well as minimises the risk of mineral deficient diseases.

-It is a well-known fact that when it comes to overall growth and development, the importance of vitamins cannot be overemphasized.
+It is a well-known fact that when it comes to overall growth and development, the importance of vitamins cannot be overemphasised.

-Vitamins do not only ensure vital health for cells and tissues, they also helps in fighting infections; thereby ensuring smooth functioning of our organs.
+Vitamins not only ensure vital health for cells and tissues, but also help in fighting infections, thereby ensuring the smooth functioning of our organs.

-Groundnut provides our body with essential vitamins, which helps in regulating metabolism, converting fat and carbohydrates into energy, and facilitating bone and tissue formation.
+Groundnuts provide our body with essential vitamins which help in regulating metabolism, converting fat and carbohydrates into energy, and facilitating bone and tissue formation.

-And being a rich source of foliate, studies have shown that it reduces the incidence of birth defects and anaemia related conditions.
+And being a rich source of foliate, studies have shown that they also reduce the incidence of birth defects and anaemia related conditions.